Do you dread essay writing? Are you looking for some essay tips that will help you write an amazing essay—and have fun doing it?

 This is especially important with an essay topic you are not personally interested in.
 I definitely recommend this in classes you either don’t excel in or care much for.
 Take plenty of time to draft and revise your body paragraphs before attempting to craft a meaningful introductory paragraph.

 Otherwise your opening may sound awkward, wooden, and bland.

 7. Most essays answer the question, “What?”
 Good essays answer the “Why?”
 The best essays answer the “How?”

 If you get stuck trying to make your argument, or you’re struggling to reach the required word count, try focusing on the question, “How?”
-For example: